guyb27/Override/level02/walkthrough.md

 level02: setuid setgid ELF 64-bit LSB executable, x86-64, version 1 (SYSV), dynamically linked (uses shared libs), for GNU/Linux 2.6.24, BuildID[sha1]=0xf639d5c443e6ff1c50a0f8393461c0befc329e71, not stripped
 ```

 The program read the `.pass` file of the next level.
+When reading it, the program make checks that the length must be equal to 41.

 To debug it in gdb, we extract the program to another machine to debug it.
-We create a file in `home/users/level03`:
+We create a file in `home/users/level03`.

 ```bash
 ┌──(vagrant㉿kali)-[~]